The Right of Aesthetic Realism to Be Known.

 By Patricia Martone

-"The purpose of all education," Eli Siegel writes, "is...to find sense in the world."
-And he explains that not liking the world is what "makes for the negative educational phenomenon of inability to read" (TRO 12).
+“The purpose of all education,” Eli Siegel writes, “is…to find sense in the world.”
+And he explains that not liking the world is what “makes for the negative educational phenomenon of inability to read” (TRO 12).
 I have seen the truth of this explanation in over two decades of teaching.
-And I have also seen, in some of the toughest, most deprived neighborhoods: children can and do learn eagerly when they see, through the Aesthetic Realism teaching method, that this world, with all its confusion, does make sense-it has a structure we can honestly like, the oneness of opposites
+And I have also seen, in some of the toughest, most deprived neighborhoods: children can and do learn eagerly when they see, through the Aesthetic Realism teaching method, that this world, with all its confusion, does make sense—it has a structure we can honestly like, the oneness of opposites.

 Many of the children I teach in ESL (English as a second language) classes at PS 97 on the Lower East Side suffer horribly from our unjust economic system.
 I have seen children come to school ravenously hungry, desperate for the sandwiches and snacks the school provides.
 For children in this wealthy country to live in crowded, unhealthy, rodent-infested apartments is outrageous.
 Some of my students live in a shelter for homeless families near the school.